-An EDR is seen complimentary to traditional means of protection like signature-based tools or a SIEM.
-They all provide dashboards or reports and data analysis is performed.
-EDR solutions currently support mainly Windows OS, only beginning to support other platforms such as Linux, Unix, iOS, or Android.
+All EDR’s provide dashboards or reports, and data analysis is performed.
+EDR solutions currently support Windows OS and are beginning to support other platforms such as Linux, Unix, iOS, or Android.

-A SIEM is used to provide a single central place for storing and analyzing data coming from many different log sources.
-This is in no way limited to endpoint systems only.
-Thus, it provides the means of breaking apart information silos to see and analyze all data in real-time and be able to act accordingly.
-All information is presented in an easy to understand way and is completely product-agnostic.
+A SIEM is used to provide a single central location for storing and analyzing data, coming from many different log sources – and is not limited to endpoint systems.
+In this way, SIEM provide the means of connecting previously distinct information silos to collect data and analyze data in real-time, detect data breaches, store data and report – providing easy to understand, product-agnostic insight to enable appropriate actions and responses.

 As all institutions complete their digitization journeys, data is now central to all business models.
 Data and the ability to visualize it, are inherently valuable.
 That value increases dramatically when put into context.
 When enriched with information about users, assets, threats and vulnerabilities, this data becomes actionable and the SIEM supporting this increases ROI.

 With a SIEM it is possible to understand many different use-cases and connect to many types of systems accessing different log sources, such as: firewalls, servers, IPS, proxies, etc. As a SIEM supports a multitude of different platforms, it can be used for advanced correlation, log management, and forensics.

 Additionally, with LogPoint SIEM, there is no limit when it comes to use cases.
 LogPoint is capable of managing different areas like IT-Operations, IT-Security, Compliance and Business Analytics.